5 minute read.

 Initial feedback on the program has been overwhelmingly positive, both from the ambassadors themselves and the wider Crossref community, so we’re looking at what we can do to hone the program over time.
 In 2019 we will be welcoming some more ambassadors to the team to further support our global community.
 We want to support our ambassadors, so we don’t foresee the group growing to the point where there are too many ambassadors for us to be able to engage with.
 You can read about the team and where they are based, as well as all about the new ambassadors we have welcomed so far this year, on Our Ambassadors page.

 This year our ambassadors will be involved when we launch our online community forum (more to come on that soon).
-They’re already helping with the task-force that is advising on a new education curriculum, and we’ll be providing them with further training on Crossref tools and services.
+They’re already helping with the task-force that is advising on our new documentation, and we’ll be providing them with further training on Crossref tools and services.
 We also have more webinars and LIVE locals in the pipeline.
 Keep an eye on our webinars and events pages for more details as they come.

 So a final thank you to our ambassador team - it has been great to work with you over the last year, and we look forward to how we can continue to work together!